XuchenSun/Concurrent-Computing/README.md

 Jacobi Parallel Method.cpp

+Jacobi_Method_Parallel is a funtion to get the valuse of X Jacobi method is a square system of n linear equations, where Ax=b
     Input:the matrxX size, the valude of  matrix X and b Output : The convergence value of X

-    Jacobi method is a square system of n linear equations, where Ax=b
+Matrix A
 *   matrixA=[a11,a12,a13,a14....a1n
 *            a21,a22,a23,a24....a2n
 *                               a3n
 *             an1,an2,an3........ann]
+Matrix B
 b is a vertical column
 *    b=[b1,
 *	    b2,